Learn to Spot Coral Growth Forms

 Let us know if the comments if you have tried coral spotting!
 What is your favorite growth form of coral, and which do you find challenging to spot?
 Next article will be about small polyp stony corals.

 Want to know more about coral spotting or take a course with one of our training coral spotting instructors?
-Check out the Discover Coral Diving course at Murex resorts Sulawesi, or contact Ocean Gardener to learn about courses in Bali Indonesia.
+Contact Ocean Gardener to learn about courses in Indonesia.